• Skip to primary navigation

 For the most part, using gelatin is a no-fuss kitchen technique.
 However, there are a couple of things to keep in mind when making desserts (or savory aspics) that you want to hold a gel when chilled or at room temperature.

-• Bloom the gelatin by dissolving it in some water for 5-10 minutes prior to using it.
+• Bloom the gelatin by dissolving it in water for 5-10 minutes prior to using it.

 • Don’t boil the gelatin.